Take 1-2 weeks off to recover.

-Contact the surgeon if you suspect an ear infection within 2 weeks before surgery; if the ear is infected on the day of surgery, the surgery is less likely to work and will be cancelled.
+Contact the surgeon if you suspect an ear infection within 2 weeks before surgery.
+If the ear is infected on the day of surgery, the ear canal won’t heal as well.

 Don’t get the ear wet until fully healed; this may take 2 months.